 If you’re not seeking submissions, some text here indicating that you are not currently accepting new artists will help clarify things for bands contacting your label.

 This page can also include a contact form for general inquiries.
-Then add an email address for any separate staff: management, booking inquiries, and press.
+Add an email address for any applicable separate staff: management, booking inquiries, and press.

 Build a stunning band website and store in minutes

 - Promote your music on your own unique website.